 - Do not litter.
 Do not throw plastic on beach.

 - Palolem beach – For silent noise party (party with head phones) and shallow beach.

 - Cabo de Rama fort – Great sea views.

 - Nothing or yoga or go for a walk.

 - Boat trips to sight dolphins or visit nearby beaches.

 - Sea food is a must-try.
 Xacuti and Vindaloo gravies are the best.
 Ask the restaurant guys about fresh catch and ask the chef to cook it to your choice.

 - Drink Feni (locally produced cashew or toddy spirit), Goan port wine and Goan King’s beer.

 I was actually in tears when I finally had to leave.
 I could not reconcile with the reality even in the bus while heading back to Hyderabad.
-I do not know what is the exact reason, but the calm Goan beaches, fresh Goan sea food, Goan liquor and most importantly, Goan friendly open-minded laid back attitude, are all collectively simply meditative and transport mind to a very peaceful state.
+I do not know the exact reason, but the calm Goan beaches, fresh flavorful Goan sea food, Goan liquor and most importantly, Goan friendly open-minded laid back attitude, are all collectively simply meditative and transport mind to a very peaceful state.
 I really hope that the future tourists do not deteriorate Goa further.

 I left with a heavy heart and I will definitely go back to Agonda for another lazy peaceful vacation.